sk-zk/streetlevel/docs/index.rst

 streetlevel
 ===========

-The documentation for streetlevel, a module for downloading panoramas and metadata from street-level imagery providers via internal APIs.
+The documentation for `streetlevel <https://github.com/sk-zk/streetlevel>`_, a module for downloading panoramas and metadata from street-level imagery providers via internal APIs.

 .. toctree::
    :maxdepth: 1